vasusingla/vasusingla.github.io/_pages/about.md

 ---

 <span style="color:red">
 **I'm on the job market!
-Please reach out, if you have any research opporunity you think I'd be a good fit for.**
+Please reach out, if you have any research opportunity you think I'd be a good fit for.**
 </span> <br>

 I am currently a 4th year Ph.D at [CS Department in University of Maryland, College Park](https://www.cs.umd.edu/).
 I previously spent 2 years as a Master's student here.